 Deficiency of digestive enzymes including protease or stomach acid (Hydrochloric acid) makes impossible to digest proteins properly.
-So if a person deficient in digestive enzymes consumes animal protein (meat, dairy, eggs, and fish) these animal proteins can’t be properly digested and indigested and too big molecules of protein enter the bloodstream where the immune system treats them as foreign proteins and start immune reaction and simultaneously decides to attack certain own body’s proteins which look like those dietary proteins.
+So if a person deficient in digestive enzymes consumes animal protein (meat, dairy, eggs, and fish) these animal proteins can’t be properly digested and too big molecules of protein enter the bloodstream where the immune system treats them as foreign proteins and start immune reaction and simultaneously decides to attack certain own body’s proteins which look like those dietary proteins.
 Many believe this phenomenon triggers autoimmune diseases including lupus.

 These missing enzymes can answer why women get autoimmune diseases more often than men or why stress makes autoimmune disease symptoms worse?